 - 35% of faculty members claim that elearning tools provide them with immediate and actionable data to accurately measure their students’ progress.

 - 27% of teachers said that they have a lot of information available that can prove the effectiveness of the digital learning tools they use.

 As early as the late 1990s, several schools have already been using technologies, such as televisions, CDs, personal computers, and the internet to supplement students’ learning.
 Its growth in professional and post-secondary development has greatly contributed to the adoption of virtual learning for K-12 students.
 Unlike its other counterparts, however, elearning in K-12 mostly centers on student-teacher interaction.

 While exclusive distance learning is a viable solution to early education, the most commonly used model is blended learning.
-It is a hybrid solution where the traditional learning method is combined with software-driven resources.
+It is a hybrid solution where the traditional learning method is combined with software-driven resources, such as the use of some of the best flipbook software.
 Gamification initiatives are typically used to enhance children’s interest in lessons.
 Mobile devices such as iPads and tablets are the most common tools in the K-12 elearning system.

 - 57% of all K-12 students in the U.S. are using digital learning tools for their daily education in 2019.

 - 52% of K-12 students take advantage of games that focus on specific skills or content for their elearning materials.

 - 65% of K-12 teachers are already using digital learning tools to teach their students every day.